 I don't really do desserts.
-Doing a yeast free diet, and not having a massive sweet tooth means they're never really a priority.
 But a certain someone in my life loves them!

-So it's the perfect excuse to try out things for the blog, and see if I can convince him in the process to give up the refined sugar and embrace desserts a different way.
+So he is the perfect excuse to try out things for the blog, and see if I can convince him in the process to give up the added sugar and embrace desserts a different way.

 See what you think!
 How do you make your cheesecake base without dried fruit?

 PREP TIME: 4 hours including chilling time

 COOK TIME: 0 minutes

 1 cup (120g) nuts of choice (I used walnuts and hazelnuts)

 1/4 tsp salt

 1 1/2 cups (200g) raw cashews (soaked for a minimum 1hr in boiling water)